modin-project/modin/docs/usage_guide/advanced_usage/modin_logging.rst

 .. code-block:: python

   import modin.pandas as pd
-  from modin.config import LogMode, LogMemoryInterval, LogMemorySize LogMode.enable()
+  from modin.config import LogMode, LogMemoryInterval, LogFileSize LogMode.enable()
   LogMemoryInterval.put(2) # Defaults to 5 seconds, new interval is 2 seconds
   LogFileSize.put(5) # Defaults to 10 MB per log file, new size is 5 MB